smartcontractkit/ea-framework-js/docs/creating-a-new-v3-ea.md

 ### Overrides

-Overrides allow input parameters to be overriden from a generic symbol to something more specific for the data provider such as an ID.
+Overrides are defined in the `/config/overrides.json` file.
+They allow input parameters to be overriden from a generic symbol to something more specific for the data provider such as an ID.
 An example of the format is below.

 ```json
 {